sleeping person, (1986)

 * article on Wikipedia

-* an interview with Ben Wilson (sept 2009) on Christina's blog
+* an interview with Ben Wilson (September 2009) on Christina's blog

 * gallery of decorated chewing gums (2012) on Flickr (one out of a number)

-* video by Sara Pigozo Beautiful chewing gum (You Tube, 9'09", uploaded march 2014)
+* video by Sara Pigozo Beautiful chewing gum (YouTube, 9'09", uploaded March 2014)

-* Julia Elmore curated an exposition (sept-nov 2011) at The Nellie Dean of Soho in Dean Street, London, with a giant wooden figure and his pastel drawings made between 1999 and 2001 (see comments)
+* Julia Elmore curated an exposition (September-November 2011) at The Nellie Dean of Soho in Dean Street, London, with a giant wooden figure and his pastel drawings made between 1999 and 2001 (see comments)

 Ben Wilson

-Wooden structures/decorated chewing gum
+Wooden structures/decorated chewing gums

-in and around New Barnet, UK
+in and around New Barnet, Greater London, England, UK

 structures in the woods do not exist anymore